 Please feel free to come see me to discuss your writing at any stage of the process, from brainstorming ideas to going over a draft or reviewing my comments on a paper.
-My office hours are MW 10:30-11, 12:45-1:15, MW 3-4, and by appointment.
-I often have a sign-up sheet for the week's appointments on my office door (Eaton 205).
+My office hours are MF 10:30-12pm, and by appointment.
+I sometimes have a sign-up sheet for the week's appointments on my office door (Eaton 205).
 You can reach me by email at fmichel<at>willamette.edu or call x6389.

-The Willamette University Writing Center is located in Ford Hall, and is open Sun-Th 6-9pm and Tu & W 3-5 pm (closed Fridays and Saturdays).
-Call x6959 for an appointment, or drop by for a consultation.
+The Willamette University Writing Center is located in Ford Hall, and is open Monday, Tuesday, Wednesday 6-9pm and Thursday and Sunday 3-9pm (closed Fridays and Saturdays).
+Call x6959 for an appointment, connect to their WISE page, or drop by for a consultation.

 Here are links to more information about writing: